metinsimsek61/smskReactBot/README.md

 Clone this repository to your local machine.

+Install the latest version of the `discord` module.
+You may need to run `npm uninstall discord` and then `npm install discord --save`.

 Open `roleReact.js`, you will need to change most of the settings at the top of the file.
 The relevant lines look like this:

 ```JavaScript